olivernaaris/grafana-openai-monitoring/README.md

 ### Completions

-To monitor ompletions using the OpenAI API, you can use the `chat_v1.monitor` decorator.
+To monitor completions using the OpenAI API, you can use the `chat_v1.monitor` decorator.
 This decorator adds monitoring capabilities to the OpenAI API function and sends metrics and logs to the specified Grafana Cloud endpoints.

 Here's how to apply it: